khaors/geocompr/main.md

 ] and a growing number of actively developed packages which are designed to work in harmony with **sf** (Table \@ref(tab:revdep)).

 Table: (\#tab:revdep)The top 5 most downloaded packages that depend on sf, in terms of average number of downloads per day over the previous month.
-As of 2017-12-31 there are 48 packages which import sf.
+As of 2018-01-08 there are 49 packages which import sf.

 package    Downloads
 --------  ----------
-plotly          1768
+plotly          1176
-raster          1263
+raster          1031
-spdep            677
+spData           551
-spData           649
+spdep            532
-leaflet          511
+leaflet          427

 ## The history of R-spatial